 Learn more about the KP index on this page: KP Index explained

-The “Estimated KP – 3 HR” chart is of limited use because it only updates every 3 hours.
+The KP Index chart is of limited use because it only updates every 3 hours.
 Activity may vary during those 3 hours and a geomagnetic storm may be completely over by the time it refreshes.
-The KP index is shown over a 3-day period.
+The first tab shows the KP index over a 3-day period.

 Next 3 Days: